 95668.
 Standards.

-The following standards apply at all times to facilities located in sectors listed in section 95666.
-The availability of an exemption for any particular component or facility, or compliance with one of the standards, does not exempt the owner or operator of a facility from complying with other standards for equipment or processes located at a facility.
+The following standards apply at all times to facilities in sectors listed in section 95666.
+The availability of an exemption for any particular component or facility, or compliance with one of the standards, does not exempt the owner or operator of a facility from complying with other standards or requirements in other sections of this subarticle.

 Separator and Tank Systems

-Except as provided in section 95668(a)(2), the following requirements apply to separator and tank systems located at facilities located in sectors listed in section 95666.
+Except as provided in section 95668(a)(2), the following requirements apply to separator and tank systems located at facilities in sectors listed in section 95666.

-The requirements of section 95668(a) do not apply to the following, provided that an owner or operator maintains, and makes available upon request by the ARB Executive Officer, records necessary to verify compliance with the following provisions:
+The requirements of section 95668(a) do not apply to the following, provided that an owner or operator maintains, and makes available upon request by the CARB Executive Officer, records necessary to verify compliance with the following provisions:

-Separator and tank systems that receive an average of less than 50 barrels of crude oil or condensate per day.
-The average daily production shall be determined using the annual production certified reports submitted to the California Department of Conservation Division of Oil, Gas, and Geothermal Resources (DOGGR) and dividing by 365 days per year.
+Separator and tank systems that receive an average of less than 50 barrels of crude oil and condensate per day.
+The average daily production shall be determined using the annual production certified reports submitted to the California Department of Conservation Geologic Energy Management Division (CalGEM) and dividing by 365 days per year.

 Separator and tank systems used in non-associated gas production that receive an average of less than 200 barrels of produced water per day.
-The average daily production shall be determined using the annual production certified reports submitted to the California Department of Conservation Division of Oil, Gas, and Geothermal Resources (DOGGR) and dividing by 365 days per year.
+The average daily production shall be determined using the annual production certified reports submitted to the CalGEM and dividing by 365 days per year.

-Separator and tanks systems that are controlled as of January 1, 2018 with the use of a vapor collection system approved for use by a local air district.
+Separator and tank systems that are controlled with either the use of a floating roof that meets the requirements of 40 CFR 60.112b(a)(1) or (2) (October 8, 1997, which is incorporated herein by reference) or with the use of a vapor collection system subject to a local air district rule.
+If the separator and tank system is controlled with the use of a floating roof or vapor collection system and is located in a region classified as non-attainment with any federal ambient air quality standard for ozone, the separator and tank system shall be subject to one of the following local air district rules for the exemption to apply:

+San Joaquin Valley Air Pollution Control District Rule 4623: Storage of Organic Liquids (Amended May 19, 2005), which is incorporated herein by reference.

+South Coast Air Quality Management District Rule 463: Organic Liquid Storage (Amended November 4, 2011), which is incorporated herein by reference.

+South Coast Air Quality Management District Rule 1178: Further Reductions of VOC Emissions from Storage Tanks at Petroleum Facilities (Amended April 7, 2006), which is incorporated herein by reference.

+Ventura County Air Pollution Control District Rule 71.1: Crude Oil Production and Separation (Amended June 16, 1992), which is incorporated herein by reference.

 Separator and tank systems that are controlled using a gas blanket system to protect tanks from corrosion.

-Separators, tanks, and sumps that have contained crude oil, condensate, or produced water for 45 calendar days or fewer per calendar year provided that the owner or operator maintains, and can make available at the request of the ARB Executive Officer, a record of the number of days per year in which the separators, tanks, or sumps have contained liquid.
+Separators, tanks, and sumps that have contained crude oil, condensate, or produced water for 45 calendar days or fewer per calendar year provided that the owner or operator maintains, and can make available at the request of the CARB Executive Officer, a record of the number of days per year in which the separators, tanks, or sumps have contained liquid.

-Tanks used for temporarily separating, storing, or holding liquids from any newly constructed well for up to 90 calendar days following initial production from that well provided that the tank is not used to circulate liquids from a well that has been subject to a well stimulation treatment.
+Tanks used for temporarily separating, storing, or holding liquids from any newly constructed well for up to 90 calendar days following initial production from that well.

-Tanks used for temporarily separating, storing, or holding liquids from wells undergoing rework or inspection for up to 90 calendar days provided they are not used to circulate liquids from a well that has been subject to a well stimulation treatment.
+Tanks used for temporarily separating, storing, or holding liquids from wells undergoing rework or inspection for up to 90 calendar days.